Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

 \begin{corollary}[Robust Unbounded Randomness Expansion with 2 Devices] The number of (multi-part) devices used in Corollary~\ref{co:unboundedNaive} can be reduced to $2$. \end{corollary}

-We comment on the additional importance of robustness for unbounded expansion.
-By the nature of unbounded expansion, the accuracy parameter of the devices used cannot be allowed to depend on the length of the output.
-Thus any imperfection of the device will impose a limit on the output length, rendering unbounded expansion impossible.
-Thus robustness is essential for unbounded expansion to be practically useful.

-The intuition for the proof of Corollary~\ref{co:unbounded} is straightforward: we can cross-feed inputs and outputs between two devices so that at any stage, a device accepts input that is uniform to itself, and (by the Equivalence Lemma) produces output that is uniform to the \textit{other} device.
-The errors that occur in cross-feeding add up linearly (by the triangle inequality) and the sum of these errors converges.
-This argument is written out in detail in Appendix~\ref{sec:unbounded}.

-\paragraph*{Application: randomness amplification.} To apply our protocol to randomness amplification, we choose $q=\Theta(1)$ for those uses of our protocol inside the Chung-Shi-Wu randomness amplification protocol, which converts a $n$-bit, min-entropy $\ge k$ weak source to a near perfectly random output of $\Theta(k)$ bits.
-Then we apply Corollary~\ref{co:unbounded} to expand to an arbitrarily long near perfect randomness.
+To apply our protocol to randomness amplification, we can use the results of \cite{CSW14}.
+The amplification protocol in \cite{CSW14} requires having a robust randomness certification procedure to call as a subroutine; for this, we can use Protocol $R$ with $q = \Theta (1)$.
+The amplification protocol converts a $n$-bit, min-entropy $\ge k$ weak source to a near perfectly random output of $\Theta(k)$ bits.
+Then we can concatenate with the protocol of Corollary~\ref{co:unbounded} to expand to an arbitrarily long near perfect randomness.
+(Here the improvement from Corollary~\ref{co:unboundedNaive} to Corollary~\ref{co:unbounded} implies that the number of devices need not depend on the output length.)

-While the QKD protocol of Vazirani and Vidick~\cite{Vazirani:fully} can also serve as a building block for the Chung-Shi-Wu protocol, the use of our protocol has two advantages for in-between-rounds communications and flexibility of the non-local game used.
+\commentout{While the QKD protocol of Vazirani and Vidick~\cite{Vazirani:fully} can also serve as a building block for the Chung-Shi-Wu protocol, the use of our protocol has two advantages for in-between-rounds communications and flexibility of the non-local game used.}

-\begin{corollary}[of \ref{co:oneshotRand},\ref{co:unbounded}, and \cite{CSW14} --- Randomness Amplification] Let $\nu\in[1/2, \mu]$ be a seed length index.
+\begin{corollary}[with \cite{CSW14} --- Randomness Amplification] Let $\nu\in[1/2, \mu]$ be a seed length index.
 For all sufficiently large integer $k$, any integer $n = \exp(O(k^{\nu^2}))$, any real $\epsilon=\exp(-O(k^{\nu^2}))$, any $(n, k)$ source can be converted to an arbitrarily long near perfect randomness with $\epsilon$ soundness and completeness errors under a (universal) constant level of noise.
 The number of devices used is $2^{O(\log^{1/\nu} (n/\epsilon))}$, which in particular does not depend on the output length. \end{corollary}

 We point out that the number of devices $T=T(n,1/\epsilon)$ used as a function of the weak source length $n$ and the error parameter $\epsilon$ grows super-polynomially (if $\mu<1$) or polynomially (if $\mu=1$).
 It remains a major open problem if $T(n,1/\epsilon)$ can be substantially reduced or even be made a universal constant.
 We stress, however, that the limitation imposed by this function is better interpreted as limiting the achievable error, instead of computational efficiency.
 This is because, $T$ could still scale efficiently as a function of the {\em output} length.
 For example, to output $N$ bits, as long as $\epsilon=\exp(-O(\log^{\nu} N))$, the number of devices is still polynomial in $N$.
 Therefore, the question of improving $T$ is the question of broadening the application of the combined amplification-expansion protocol to settings requiring inverse-polynomial or even cryptographic quality of error.